 Students must complete HSC: All My Own Work before commencing year 11 study.
 HSC: All My Own Work is a program designed to help students follow the principles and practices of good scholarship.
 This includes understanding, valuing and using ethical practices when locating and using information as part of their studies.
 Students who have completed the program will also know about penalties for cheating and how to avoid malpractice when preparing their work for assessment.
-Stage 6 students who have a record of academic malpractice potentially will not qualify for the HSC.

-Course Completion Criteria:
+Course Completion Criteria